devmarkpro/ag-news-classification/REPORT.md

 The ROC curves demonstrate exceptional discriminative capability with an overall AUC of 0.9824.
 All individual class AUC scores exceed 0.97, indicating excellent binary classification performance for each category versus all others.
 The curves' proximity to the top-left corner confirms the model's ability to achieve high true positive rates while maintaining low false positive rates across all categories.

-#### Architecture Effectiveness

-TextCNN's success stems from its ability to capture local patterns and hierarchical features simultaneously.
-The systematic hyperparameter optimization revealed that:
+#### Discussion of Results

+The Optuna-optimized TextCNN demonstrates sophisticated pattern recognition capabilities, though with notable generalization challenges:

-1. **Convolutional Filters**: The (3, 4, 5) kernel size combination effectively captures n-gram patterns ranging from trigrams to 5-grams, enabling detection of both short phrases and longer contextual patterns.
+1. **Extended Convolutional Filters**: The optimal (2, 3, 4, 5) kernel size combination captures a broader range of n-gram patterns from bigrams to 5-grams, enabling detection of both short phrases and longer contextual patterns more effectively than traditional configurations.

-2. **Channel Optimization**: 128 channels provided optimal feature extraction capacity without overfitting, suggesting this configuration strikes an ideal balance between model complexity and generalization.

-3. **Regularization**: The 0.5 dropout rate proved most effective, providing sufficient regularization to prevent overfitting while preserving model capacity.

-4. **Learning Dynamics**: The 1e-3 learning rate with weight decay enabled stable convergence within 5-6 epochs, demonstrating efficient optimization characteristics.

-The architecture particularly excels at identifying category-specific terminology and phrase patterns.
-The high ROC AUC scores across all categories confirm that the learned convolutional features effectively distinguish between news domains, capturing both lexical and syntactic patterns unique to each category.
+2. **Enhanced Channel Architecture**: 256 channels provided superior feature extraction capacity, suggesting that news classification benefits from increased representational complexity to capture nuanced category distinctions.

+3. **Optimization Insights**: The comprehensive Optuna search revealed critical hyperparameter interactions:
+   - **Batch size scaling**: Larger batches (256) improved gradient stability and convergence
+   - **Learning rate sensitivity**: Moderate rates (~0.002) prevented both underfitting and instability
+   - **Regularization balance**: 0.5 dropout with minimal weight decay achieved optimal bias-variance tradeoff

+4. **Generalization Analysis**: The 7.87% validation-test gap indicates potential overfitting to the validation set, suggesting the need for:
+   - **Cross-validation**: More robust validation strategies for hyperparameter selection
+   - **Regularization enhancement**: Additional techniques like data augmentation or ensemble methods
+   - **Architecture refinement**: Potential benefits from batch normalization or residual connections

+5. **Computational Efficiency**: Despite increased complexity, the optimized architecture maintained reasonable training times (~4.5 hours for full optimization) while exploring a comprehensive hyperparameter space.

+The architecture successfully identifies category-specific terminology and phrase patterns, with Optuna optimization revealing that news classification benefits from more sophisticated convolutional architectures than traditional text classification tasks.
+However, the generalization gap highlights the importance of robust validation strategies in hyperparameter optimization.

 ### DistilBERT Transformer Model